parasochka/chatgpt-chrome-sidebar/README.md

 - 🧠 Quick access to ChatGPT in Chrome's native sidebar
 - 🔐 Uses your existing ChatGPT session (no login inside the extension)
-- ⚙️ Works with both `chat.openai.com` and `chatgpt.com`
+- ⚙️ Works with both `chat.openai.com` and `chatgpt.com`, automatically preferring the domain you're already signed into
+- 🌍 Localized interface: English, Chinese (China), Spanish, Hindi, French, Portuguese (Brazil), and Russian
+- 🎨 Light, dark, or auto theme selector that stays in sync with ChatGPT inside the iframe
 - 📋 Reliable copy buttons for code blocks thanks to a clipboard fallback helper
-- 🚫 No data collection, no analytics, no ads
 - 🔄 Refresh the chat history to pull in your latest conversations
+- 💾 Language, theme, and domain preferences are stored locally in Chrome storage

 ---